abheeshbb/genai-basics/README.md

 # genai-basics
-A simple demonstration of making an LLM API call using python
+A simple demonstration of making an LLM API call using python code
+# Below I will explain